Managing a Hackathon Event

 Share the event on social media

-Share key moments of the event, as it unfolds, on social media to build a buzz and give participants more visibility and recognition.
-Content ideas could include: coverage of kickoff speakers, the prize ceremony, and interviews with winners, sponsors, and judges.
+Share key moments of the event on social media to give participants more visibility and recognition.
+Despite the fact that virtual hackathons don’t have the photo worthy moments of an in-person hackathon, there are still opportunities to create buzzworthy content.
+Content ideas could include: coverage of kickoff speakers, the prize ceremony, and interviews with participants, winners, sponsors, and judges.

 Revisit agreed upon evaluation criteria

-By adhering to the criteria previously communicated, participants can quickly and clearly understand why certain ideas are selected and others are not.
+The same criteria previously communicated will be used to fill out the hackathon judging scorecard.
+By keeping this criteria in mind, participants can quickly and clearly understand why certain ideas are selected and others are not.
 This level of transparency promotes trust and engagement.

 Recognize and reward success